microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Step Properties.](./Media/StepProperties.png)

-1. Review the new **Custom: Gender** step's properties by hovering above the step name to view the documentation.
+1. Hover over the **Custom: Gender** step name to see the documentation.

     ![Step documentation.](./Media/StepDocumentation.png)

-1. Right click the original **Added Conditional Column** step and select the **Delete** option to remove.
+1. Right click on the original **Added Conditional Column** step and select the **Delete** option to remove it.
-    1. Selecting the adjacent **X** to the left of the step name is also an option.
+    1. You can also click the **X** on the left of the step name.

     ![Delete.](./Media/DeleteStep.png)

 ## Setting the storage mode

-Now that we have completed all of the data preparation activities in this lab we need to create the connection between our queries and the Power BI dataset.
+We have finished all the data preparation steps in this lab and the only thing need to do is to connect our queries to the Power BI dataset.

-1. From the **Home** tab select **Close & apply**.
+1. Click **Close & apply** on the **Home** tab.

     ![Close & apply](./Media/CloseApply.png)

-1. Within the **Set the storage mode** window, select the **DirectQuery** storage mode for each of the tables and then select **OK** once complete.
+1. In the **Set the storage mode** window, choose the **DirectQuery** storage mode for each table and then click OK.

     ![List contains.](./Media/SetStorageMode.png)

 # Next steps

-We hope this portion of the lab has shown how dataflows can provide a self-service, cloud-based, data preparation technology that can be easily consumed in Power BI.
+This part of the lab has demonstrated how dataflows can help you prepare data in the cloud and use it in Power BI easily.

 - Continue to the [Data Modeling](./DataModeling.md) lab
 - Return to the [Day After Dashboard in a Day](./README.md) homepage